JustinGuese/website-document-chat.com/content/english/blog/chatgpt-in-the-workplace:-what-is-allowed-and-what-is-not.md

 ### Legal Frameworks for Use

 But wait, before you jump in with your new AI assistant, you should be clear about the legal frameworks in place.
 In Germany, the use of AI is not only innovative but also subject to legal requirements.
 This includes adherence to the General Data Protection Regulation (GDPR) and specific regulations for the financial sector and IT security.
 Legal frameworks aren't just for lawyers; companies also need to adapt to them to avoid getting lost in the thicket of regulations.

 ### GDPR and Data Protection: What to Consider?

 The term GDPR not only causes frustration for legal professionals, but also keeps business owners awake at night.
 You might be wondering: "How can I ensure that my documents and data are secure while using these AI tools?"
 Good question!
 It's crucial that your data remains in Germany, thereby complying with the strict GDPR regulations.
-Solutions like Doku-chat.de guarantee that your data does not cross national borders and that you always maintain control over your information.
+Solutions like document-chat.com guarantee that your data does not cross national borders and that you always maintain control over your information.
 So, enjoy the advantages of AI without getting lost in the data protection maze!

 ### Company Documents and Knowledge Protection